Medicare Part D Plans 2026: Prescription Drug Coverage

 What Does Medicare Part D Cost?

 Given the wide variety of plan options, the expense can vary.
-In fact, per the Kaiser Family Foundation, monthly premiums across the 16 national PDPs span from $6 a month to $111 a month.
+In fact, per the Kaiser Family Foundation, the monthly premium for Medicare Part D across the 12 national PDPs spans from $3 a month to $128 a month in 2025.

 Deductible